Breast Augmentation FAQs

 After surgery, my patients are advised to lift their arms overhead five times an hour.
 We start them in the recovery room.
 This helps hasten recovery by stretching out the pectoralis muscle.
 They don’t wear any special bras or have drains.
 Specific details of recovery can be found on my website.
 You should consult your own plastic surgeon for specific guidelines on when to return to work and return to any specific activity.

-Web reference: http://enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation-recovery/
+Web reference: https//enhanced-you.com/cosmetic-surgeon-services/breast-procedures-mountain-view/breast-augmentation-recovery/

 • How Much Do Breast Implants Cost?